ghyde/quotes/_posts/2014-10-28-happiness-is-like-a-butterfly.md

 ---
 {% include JB/setup %}

-"Happiness is like a butterfly: the more you chase it, the more it will elude you, but if you turn your attention to other things, it will come and sit softly on your shoulder."
+Happiness is like a butterfly: the more you chase it, the more it will elude you, but if you turn your attention to other things, it will come and sit softly on your shoulder.